Vector-valued extensions for fractional integrals of Laguerre expansions: Proofs of technical results

 In the case $\lambda=0$, we have

 Finally, for $\lambda<0$,

 \end{proof}

-The proof of Lemma \ref{lem:kernelexp2} and Lemma \ref{lem:kernelexp} follow a same scheme.
-We provide the proof of Lemma \ref{lem:kernelexp}.
-The details of the proof of Lemma \ref{lem:kernelexp2} are left to the reader.

 \begin{proof}[Proof of Lemma \ref{lem:kernelexp}] Due to the relation \eqref{eq:relacion heat kernels}, it suffices to analyze the integral $J$ appearing in the proof of Proposition \ref{th:acotacion nucleo} with $\a+aj$ instead of $\a_i$ and in one dimension.
-After the change of variable $s=2u-1$ the integral becomes
+So the integral to be analyzed is (we write here the letter $v$ for the variable of integration, for convenience)